Police Drones In Law Enforcement and Investigations

 Eventually, weapon-ready police drones may include equipment like stun guns, automatic fire weapons, tasers, and grenades, depending on the situation.
 Still, no police drones have been equipped with such weapons.

 Bomb squads can use police drones to access otherwise impossible-to-reach places.
-Police drones can easily become lifesavers when people are lost or missing, such as a child getting lost (or kidnapped) at a large amusement park or hikers getting lost in the mountains.
+Police drones can quickly become lifesavers when people are lost or missing, such as a child getting lost (or kidnapped) at a large amusement park or hikers getting lost in the mountains.

 The regulatory and legal issues surrounding the use of police drones are still being worked out.
-Currently, the federal government maintains full jurisdiction over the sky.
+Currently, the federal government maintains complete jurisdiction over the sky.
 Therefore, police departments and other law enforcement agencies must apply to the Federal Aviation Administration (FAA) for permission to use police drones.
 The FAA, in turn, bases its decision on whether or not a particular police department is granted permission to use drones solely on public safety concerns.

 It should be noted that members in both the United States Senate and the United States House of Representatives introduced bills that require all police departments in all states and across all local jurisdictions to get a warrant to use police drones.
 Although these early drone bills died before a vote could be taken, similar bills are expected to be introduced soon.

-States legislatures are also grappling with whether or not to create laws that set the same standards for drone usage in every local jurisdiction within their state.
+State legislatures are also grappling with whether or not to create laws that set the same standards for drone usage in every local jurisdiction within their state.
 For example, in California, the state assembly passed a bill in 2014 that would have required every police department in the entire state to get a search warrant every time they flew a drone except in emergency cases.
 However, Governor Jerry Brown vetoed the bill because he felt the “emergency cases” were too narrowly defined in the bill.

 There is no doubt, however, that a new bill will be drafted soon, so that is something to watch for.
 So far, fourteen states have passed laws that specifically restrict the usage of drones by law enforcement, usually requiring a warrant before they can be used.